 - They like to reside near water and that is why they are mostly found in the forest regions near the river.

 14. Finger Monkey Where Are They From – Pygmy Marmoset Location Facts

 - Pygmy marmosets or finger monkeys are indigenous to South America where they are found in western Amazon Basin rainforests.

 - Rivers often affect the distribution and location of the western and eastern subspecies as pygmy marmosets like to live close to water.

-- The western subspecies (Cebuella pygmy pygmy) exists in Brazil, Amazonas state, north-eastern Ecuador, eastern Peru and southern Colombia.
+- The western subspecies (Cebuella pygmy pygmy) exist in Brazil, Amazonas state, north-eastern Ecuador, eastern Peru, and southern Colombia.

-- The eastern subspecies (Cebuella pygmy niveiventris) found in Brazil, eastern Peru, Amazonas state, northern Bolivia and also in Acre state.
+- The eastern subspecies (Cebuella pygmy niveiventris) are found in Brazil, eastern Peru, Amazonas state, northern Bolivia, and also in Acre state.